joerivanveen/wp-reading-progress/readme.md

 ### Customization:

-- Location top of screen, bottom of screen or below a sticky menu.
+- Location top of screen, bottom of screen or below sticky elements.
+- Select post types you wish the bar to appear, or individual posts.
 - Choose color of the reading progress bar.
 - Have the bar start at 0% even when part of the article is visible.
-- Select post types you wish the bar to appear, or individual posts.

 ### Behaviour:

 - The reading progress bar has smooth initializing since part of the text may already be visible, after that a lightweight update-function ensures quick response while scrolling.
-- The bar can attach itself to any (sticky) element that you define as an admin, when there are multiple, the first visible element will be used.
+- The bar can attach itself to multiple (sticky) elements that you define as an admin, the first visible element will be used.
 - When there is no (longer a) visible element to attach to, the bar displays at the top.
-- If there is no single article identified (by class names or id) it uses the whole page to calculate progress.
+- Use `dir=rtl` on your html tag to have the bar display correctly for right-to-left languages.

 ### Estimated reading time (beta)

-Since 1.6.0 this plugin has rudimentary estimated reading time functionality, for when your theme does not support it out of the box.
+Since 1.6.0 this plugin can display ‘estimated reading time’ (ert), for when your theme does not support it out of the box.
-There are some potential issues, some of which cannot be fixed from a plugin.
+There are some issues with ert, some of which cannot be fixed from a plugin.
 If it does not work for you, switch it off.
-It will have no effect on the plugin then.
+It will have no effect on your website then.

 Regards,
 Joeri (wp-developer.eu)